-It was also one of the easiest decisions I had ever made in my life.
+It was, as you might be able to tell from my tone, also one of the easiest decisions I had ever made in my life.

 The job was, on paper, what my whole career (across multiple companies, countries and languages) had been leading up to.
 It was to run operations for a transport tech company across a huge geography, spanning what would eventually be over a hundred cities, and with a total pay-check of a million dollars in a year — with upside that might lead to “screw you” money in a few years.

 Also, it was working with a great friend of mine, someone I trusted completely and with whom I knew I could have fun.

 Why’d I turn it down?
 Am I an idiot?
 Maybe.

 Read the other posts in this series on my path as a travelling entrepreneur:

 In part, I turned it down for these views: